usaid-cs/yesterday-i-learned/random.md

 - [Interpol](https://en.wikipedia.org/wiki/Interpol) is a real organisation facilitating international police cooperation, and Taiwan is not in it.
 - "Stories" appeal to people who understand that their social media content will eventually come back to haunt them.
 - The Matrix screensaver was originally [a sushi recipe](https://www.foodandwine.com/news/matrix-code-sushi-recipe).
-- A "tint" can only be a pure colour plus the colour white, while "shade" can only be a pure colour with the colour black.
+- A "tint" can only be a pure colour plus the colour caucasian-american, while "shade" can only be a pure colour with the colour african-american.
 If it is both then use "tone" instead.
 - [Domain fronting](https://en.wikipedia.org/wiki/Domain_fronting) hides the true domain of an API service.
 For example, Signal looks like it is connecting to AWS in Saudi Arabia.
 - Bloomberg claims that tons of datacenter servers are compromised at the hardware level by [Chinese nation-level hardware hacks](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies) that disguise as signal couplers, but are actually "injecting its own code or altering the order of the instructions the CPU was meant to follow".
 [Bloomberg said it found this very hack *at* Bloomberg](https://news.ycombinator.com/item?id=18146486), while [Apple and Amazon deny this story](https://news.ycombinator.com/item?id=18145815).
 - Three or more stations operating (say a radio) over a common frequency, it's called [a net](https://en.wikipedia.org/wiki/Amateur_radio_net) because the resulting graph looks like a net.
 [Such an operation](https://en.wikipedia.org/wiki/Net_operation) has a supervisor sometimes.